sfc-gh-dwilczak/tutorials/docs/snowflake/tableau/oauth_snowflake/index.md

 Next you'll see the url
 ![account url](images/02.png)

-## Tableau Desktop
+## Tableau Desktop :octicons-feed-tag-16:
 Lets start by adding Snowflake as a source.
 Search for Snowflake in "Connect to Server".
 ![UPDATE](images/03.png)

+!!! warning
+    You can not use the ACCOUNTADMIN or SECURITYADMIN role by default.
+[Documentation on this block.](https://docs.snowflake.com/en/user-guide/oauth-partner#blocking-specific-roles-from-using-the-integration)

+!!!
+Note
+    If you do want to use ACCOUNTADMIN or SECURITYADMIN roles please submit a support ticket allowing it with the integration name created below.

-Once Snowflake is selected you'll want to enter your Snowflake account URL, role "CAN NOT BE ACCOUNTADMIN", warehouse and select sign in using OAuth.
+Once Snowflake is selected you'll want to enter your Snowflake account URL, role, warehouse and select sign in using OAuth.
 ![credentials](images/04.png)

 Once you click "Sign in" a browser will appear for login/approval.